 Is Microsoft 365 Copilot safe for privileged client content?

-Yes, when deployed inside the firm tenant with Canadian Azure region pinning, Purview sensitivity labels, Entra ID conditional access, and DLP policies.
-Copilot does not train on firm data and respects existing permission boundaries.
+Yes, when deployed in the firm tenant with Purview sensitivity labels, Entra ID conditional access, and DLP policies.
+Microsoft stores Canadian prompts in Canada under Advanced Data Residency, and Copilot does not train on firm data.
+Inference can still run outside Canada until local inferencing arrives in 2027.

 Has a Canadian court sanctioned a lawyer for AI-hallucinated citations?